ppy/osu-wiki/news/2022-07-31-the-sound-design-of-lazer.md

     </video>
 </div>

-nekodex describes this sound as tactile & clicky and wanted the slider bar to be satisfying to play with, and for that he needed the sound to be short and sharp.
-One of the hover sounds was used as the starting point to get the initial "shape" for the sound, which he tends to do quite frequently — he will use a sound that was already made in the past as a layer in new sounds because it helps making the sound feel cohesive, even if the sound couldn't consciously be recognized.
+nekodex describes this sound as tactile and clicky and wanted the slider bar to be satisfying to play with, and for that he needed the sound to be short and sharp.
+One of the hover sounds was used as the starting point to get the initial "shape" for the sound, which he tends to do quite frequently — he will use a sound that was already made in the past as a layer in new sounds because it helps make the sound feel cohesive, even if the sound can't consciously be recognized.

 After that the sound is processed in a DAW by layering a bunch of synths on top of each other, which sounds straightforward but takes a lot of iterations to get it to sound just right.
 After creating a few candidate sounds he pondered on how to make the slider fun to use, and eventually came up with the idea of a pitch shifting effect as the slider got dragged around in order to give it an "elastic-like feel".